oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 > starting point

-The `openc2` command represents a command that is intended to be processed via an OpenC2 processor.
+The `openc2` command represents a command that is intended to be processed via an OpenC2 Consumer.
 The delivery of the command and specification of transfer mechanism and desired OpenC2 AP are handled by defining appropriate CACAO agents and targets.
 In addition to the inherited properties of a command object defined in Section 5.1 of [[CACAO v2.0](#cacao-security-playbooks-v20)], this section